-“Course Supplier” means any supplier of products or services which such product or service does form part of and is included in the costs of the Course.
+“Course Supplier” means any supplier of products or services where such product or service forms part of and is included in the costs of the Course.

 “Deposit” means the non-refundable deposit (in the amount as stated on the Invoice) to be paid by the Client in order to confirm the Booking.

 “Expert” means an individual handpicked by Jenny Jones to lead the Courses.

 “Invoice” means the invoice sent by the Company to the Client after receipt of a Booking from that Client and resent when the outstanding balance is due, setting out the terms of payment and sale in relation to the Course.

 “Jenny Jones” means Jennifer Jones, director of the Company.